fmichea/sm64-livesplit-autosplitter/README.md

 - "Mips Clip" is a castle movement split and splits on stage entry to DDD.
 - "BLJs" splits movement from FS to Sky.
 Note that it is fine to re-enter FS to exit to lobby.
 	This is the only stage that can be re-entered without splitting.

+### Advanced Info

+Within the ASL script, there is a section called ``USER_CUSTOMIZATION_BEGIN``, in which you can customize all of the keywords for bowser fight, bowser stage and key unlock if the default ones do not fit your needs.
+Remember to port these changes every time you upgrade the script.

 RTA Mode
 --------